Michael-Cowie/Notes/Math/calculus/derivatives/notation.md

 indicates differentiation with respect to radius.
 The notation therefore embeds interpretation directly into the symbols themselves.

 Historically, Leibniz developed this notation from the idea of infinitesimal changes.
 Although modern calculus defines derivatives rigorously through limits, the notation preserves the intuitive appearance of a ratio between tiny changes.
-That is $dy$ represents the "infinitesimal" change in $y$ and $dx$ represents the "infinitesimal" change in $x$.
+That is, $dy$ represents the "infinitesimal" change in $y$ and $dx$ represents the "infinitesimal" change in $x$.
 Therefore, $\frac{dy}{dx}$ can be conceptually thought of as the ratio of these two infinitesimal variables which is represented in the notation.

 If